GTA-UFRJ/sensingbus/publishing/README.md

 ## Instalation
-The Publisher Node is a server running on a virtual machine instantiated on a cloud service.
+The Publisher Node is a server running on a virtual machine instantiated on a {Openstack}(https://docs.openstack.org/mitaka/) cloud service.
-To install it, just instantiate the virtual machine on the cloud service.
+To install the publisher node, just instantiate the virtual machine on the cloud service.
 Make sure the server's URL is the same configured on the flushing nodes.